 Rental Tax: progressive for persons and ranges from 10% to 35% and 30% flat rate on bodies.

-Business Profit Tax: progressive for unincorporated businesses and ranges from 10% to 35% and 30% flat rate on incorporated businesses (eg. PLC, Share Company).
+Business Profit Tax: progressive for unincorporated businesses (traders/ sole proprietors) and ranges from 10% to 35% and 30% flat rate on incorporated businesses (eg. PLC, Share Company).

-Other Taxes (Taxes from Royalties, Income from Rendering Technical service, Income from Games of chance, Dividends, Income from Rental of property, Interest Income on deposits gain on trainer of certain In-properly)
+Other Taxes (Taxes from Royalties, Income from Rendering Technical service, Income from Games of chance, Dividends, and Income from Rental of property)

 Power of taxation in Ethiopia is given to the federal government, state government or concurrently for both central (federal) and state government.